-It's a very common scenario that different instances of the same process may have very different needs in terms of computing resources.
-In such situations requesting, for example, an amount of memory too low will cause some tasks to fail.
-Instead, using a higher limit that fits all the tasks in your execution could significantly decrease the execution priority of your jobs.
+It's very common scenario that different instances of the same process may have a very different needs in terms of computing resources.
+In such situation requesting, for example, an amount of memory too low will cause some tasks to fail, instead using an higher limit that fits all the tasks execution could significantly decrease the execution priority of your jobs.

-The Dynamic directives evaluation feature can be used to modify the amount of computing resources requested in case of a process failure and try to re-execute it using a higher limit.
+The Dynamic directives evaluation feature can used to modify the amount of computing resources request in case of a process failure and try to re-execute it using an higher limit.
 For example:

 '''

 process foo {

 memory { 2.GB task.attempt }

 time { 1.hour task.attempt }

-'''

-'''

-errorStrategy { task.exitStatus == 140 ? 'retry' : 'terminate' }
+errorStrategy { task.exitStatus == 140 ? 'retry' : 'terminate' } maxRetries 3

-maxRetries 3

 script:

 <your job here>

+}

 '''